 - Notification channels : Besides Email alerts, third-party Notification Channels can also be configured to receive alerts from Serverless360.
 Notification Channels that are already configured in the Settings section, can be chosen in the list shown.

 In Serverless360, N number of monitors can be associated with an Azure resource with no extra charges.

-Serverless360 also offers Business Activity Monitoring which provides complete visibility and end-to-end tracking on the business transactions involved in your applications where BAM makes it easy for the support team to get to the issue quickly and to recover from issues faster.
+Serverless360 also offers Business Activity Monitoring which provides complete visibility and distributed tracing on the business transactions involved in your applications where BAM makes it easy for the support team to get to the issue quickly and to recover from issues faster.